Killing of Kirsty Bentley: Search

 Bentley's boyfriend called back at 4:30pm, and at this time John noticed that his sister was still absent.
-When his mother, Jill, returned home from work at around 5:15pm, he immediately told her that Bentley hasn't come home.
+When his mother, Jill, returned home from work at around 5:15pm, he immediately told her that Bentley had not come home.
 After calling Bentley's boyfriend to confirm that he did not know where Kirsty was, Jill conducted the first search, by walking the route Bentley would normally take down to the Ashburton River.
 However, she was becoming increasingly anxious and soon decided to turn back.

 After returning to the house, she and John agreed to wait until 6pm before conducting another search, in case Kirsty came home of her own accord.
 John left to search the dog walking route just before 6pm, and shortly afterwards Kirsty's father, Sid, returned home.
 When he was told Kirsty was missing, he immediately notified police.

-After Police became involved the search rapidly grew more intense throughout the evening, with a mixture of police staff, family members and friends canvassing the area looking for Bentley.
+After police became involved the search rapidly grew more intense throughout the evening, with a mixture of police staff, family members and friends canvassing the area looking for Bentley.
 This first search continued through the entire night.
 Nothing was found.

 The official search and rescue operation began at 8am the next day.
 At around 10am, the family dog, Abby, was found tied to a tree in a patch of dense foliage beside the Ashburton River, close to Robilliard Park.
 The general area had been searched the previous night, but the dog had not been found; the dense foliage means it is possible she was missed during this search.
 The dog was found tied to a tree with a lead of the same type that the family owned, however the family initially believed the lead did not belong to them.

 Nearby two items of clothing, underwear and boxer shorts, were found.
 These were later confirmed to belong to Bentley.

 Over the next 16 days, police and volunteers meticulously searched the Ashburton area of Canterbury.
 Initially the search was focused on the Ashburton township but it expanded out to cover a much larger area of Canterbury.
 The New Zealand Army sent troops from Burnham Military Camp to help in the effort also.